alepolidori/nethcti-extra/troubleshooting/check-cti-health/README.md

 Check the health status of the nethcti-server every 5 minutes.
-It does three connection attempts and if all fail a mattermost alert message is sent and the `nethcti-server` service is restarted.
+It does 3 connection attempts and if all fail a mattermost alert message is sent and the `nethcti-server` service is restarted.
 Each connection attempt consists of the following actions:

 - HTTP POST authentication/login
 - WebSocket connection and login
 - HTTP POST authentication/logout

-Each request has a timeout of 10 seconds.
-Connection attempts are made every minute.
+Each request has a timeout of 5 seconds.
+Connection attempts are made every 10 seconds.
-So an alert message and a restart of the service will happen if the `nethcti-server` doesn't work correctly for 3 minutes interval time.
+So an alert message will happen if the `nethcti-server` doesn't work correctly for 30 seconds interval time.

 ## How to use